MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/unity-leaderboard-from-scratch-pre1804.md

     }
 ```

-Moving backwards in your leaderboard is a little more difficult as there is no function to pull the previous X number of ranks from your leaderboard.
-In order to retrieve previous rankings you will have to write your own logic.
-One method would be to store your `MaxItems` per `LeaderboardQuery` and calculate what rank you need to skip to using the `SkipToRank` attribute of your `LeaderboardQuery`.
-That code might look something like this:
+Moving backwards in your leaderboard is a little more difficult, because there is no function to pull the previous X number of ranks from your leaderboard.
+To retrieve previous rankings, you will have to write your own logic.

+One approach to moving backwards in your leaderboard is to store your `MaxItems` per `LeaderboardQuery`, and calculate what rank you need to skip to using the `SkipToRank` attribute of your `LeaderboardQuery`, as follows:

 ```csharp
 using Microsoft.Xbox.Services;